 While these dramatic changes and relevant lifestyle adjustments brought by COVID-19 pandemic are tough on everyone, they are particularly tough on children who had to leave school abruptly and can no longer interact with their peers in the neighbourhood.
 The situation is worse when the neighbours do not appreciate or take seriously the implementation of the precautions shared by the Ministry of Health.
 This further strains the self and home adaptive measures but endangers the lives of your neighbours.
-I have experienced a similar situation while practicing the Stay Home, Stay Safe strategy in my neighbourhood in Nansana, Wakiso district in Uganda, with children of my neighbours always attempting to visit their friends (my children) at my home.
+I have experienced a similar situation while practicing the Stay Home, Stay Safe strategy in my neighbourhood in Nansana, Wakiso district in Uganda, with my children always attempting to receive visits from their friends.
 Their parents and guardians appeared less bothered and COVID-19 seemed distant from them.
 On engaging some of the community members, I appreciated their challenges in understanding the Ministry of Health guidelines and translating these in their routine tasks and taking it on as a new way of life.

 Connecting digitally with neighbours in the community